On2 Technologies: Acquisition by Google

 On 5 August 2009, Google offered to acquire On2 Technologies for $106.5 million in Google stock.
 On 7 January 2010, Google increased its offer to $133.9 million, and on February 17, 2010, the stockholders of On2 Technologies voted to accept the offer.
 On 19 February 2010, the transaction was completed, valued at approximately $124.6 million.

 After this purchase, the following message was posted on the on2.com website: "The On2 products Flix Pro, Flix Standard, Flix Exporter, Flix PowerPlayers, Flix Live, Flix DirectShow SDK, Flix Publisher and Flix Engine are no longer for sale."

+In December 2018, it was reported that Google had transferred ownership of On2 Technologies's former domain name under The Duck Corporation, duck.com, to DuckDuckGo, a privacy-focused search engine, and a known competitor of Google.
+It is not known what price, if any, DuckDuckGo paid for the domain name.
+DuckDuckGo CEO Gabriel Weinberg said, "We're pleased Google has chosen to transfer ownership of Duck.com to DuckDuckGo.
+Having Duck.com will make it easier for people to use DuckDuckGo."

 Technology

 TrueMotion S

 According to the company itself, development started in the early 1990s.
 The first versions of the codec were mainly targeted at and used for full motion video scenes in computer games.
 One of the codec's competitive advantages in this field was that, unlike MPEG, it does not require a separate decoder, thus reducing costs to game publishers.
 At the time, MPEG's dominance was nearly secured, especially with hardware-implementations of the codec, meant to run on special hardware boards only.

 This was the first version in the TrueMotion series of proprietary lossy video compression formats and video codec.
 This format compressed frame in either a 32-bit or 16-bit RGB color space with a FourCC of DUCK (or TMOT for a version of TrueMotion S that was licensed by Horizon Technologies).
 It is usually put in an AVI container.
 The filename extension varies from game to game.
 Some leave it with .avi, other games use .bin or .duc.
 Gaming consoles which were licensed to use the codec include the Sega Saturn, Sega 32X, and 3DO Interactive Multiplayer.
 Simon & Schuster first person games such as Star Trek: Borg also used the compression format.
 Some of the files can be played back with a video player that uses the libavcodec library, such as MPlayer.

 In 1995, Horizons Technology Inc. began shipping the TrueMotion-S Compressor software for Macintosh and MS Windows.
 TrueMotion-S was originally developed by the Duck Corp. for applications such as the Sega game box.

 In 1996, the main competitors for TrueMotion S software codec were Cinepak and Indeo in games for first-generation CD-ROM based game consoles.